JainamChoudhari16/Matplotlib/README.md

-A repository for practicing and highlighting my skills, and assessments demonstrating my expertise in Matplotlib i.e. an external library used in python to visualize the data.
+# Matplotlib Showcase Repository
+Welcome to the Matplotlib Showcase Repository!
+This repository serves as a platform for refining and showcasing expertise in Matplotlib, a versatile plotting library in Python widely used for creating static, animated, and interactive visualizations.